 Edwardian Home Renovation

-The owners had fallen in love with the bold colours and graphics of the wallpaper, and we can see why, however we advised them against placing it on the landing.
-We felt it would overpower the entrance and take the focus off the floor tiles.
+They were considering placing the wallpaper on the landing.
+We felt however that it would overpower the entrance and take the focus off the original floor tiles.
 Instead, we agreed on the positioning in the toilet where the colours would really come together in this small space.

 Our tip: We love going bold in small spaces.
 Colours and patterns really take the focus away from the proportions of the space, creating interest and depth.